Nominated MPs Raj Joshua Thomas and Syed Harun Alhabsyi resign, fuelling talk of a GE2025 run

 Former NMP Calvin Cheng said that while there have been NMPs previously affiliated with a political party, there have not been any that have ended up contesting in a GE.

-For instance, Mr Cheng was a member of Young PAP (People's Action Party), while former NMPs Gerard Ee and Tan Su Shan were former PAP members.
+Mr Cheng was a member of Young PAP (People's Action Party) and resigned from the party before becoming an NMP.
+Former NMP Tan Su Shan similarly resigned from the party before stepping into the role.

+Dr Gerard Ee was still a PAP member when he stepped into the NMP role.

 "(Possibly contesting) would be unprecedented," said Mr Cheng.

-Note: Editor's note: An earlier version of this article said Dr Gerard Ee resigned from the PAP before becoming an NMP.
-This is incorrect.
-We apologise for the error.